Music Within

 Music Within is a 2007 American biographical period drama film directed by Steven Sawalich and starring Ron Livingston, Melissa George, Michael Sheen, Rebecca De Mornay, and Marion Ross.
 It follows the life of Richard Pimentel (Livingston), a respected public speaker whose hearing disability attained in the Vietnam War drove him to become an activist for the Americans with Disabilities Act.
 Sheen portrays Arthur Honeyman, while George portrays Pimentel's girlfriend.

-Filmed on location in Portland, Oregon in 2006, Music Within screened at the AFI Dallas International Film Festival in February 2007, where it won the aware for Best Narrative Feature Film.
-The film was acquired for distribution by Metro-Goldwyn-Mayer, who gave it a limited theatrical release in the United States on October 26, 2007.
+Filmed on location in Portland, Oregon, in 2006, Music Within screened at the AFI Dallas International Film Festival in February 2007, where it won the award for Best Narrative Feature Film.
+The film was acquired for distribution by Metro-Goldwyn-Mayer Pictures, who gave it a limited theatrical release in the United States on October 26, 2007.

 Plot

-In 1947 Portland, Oregon, infant Richard Pimentel is given up for adoption by his paranoid schizophrenic mother.
+In 1947, in Portland, Oregon, infant Richard Pimentel was given up for adoption by his paranoid schizophrenic mother.
 She later reclaims her son from an orphanage, but his childhood with her as a single mother is turbulent, and he is largely cared for by his maternal grandmother and Chinese-American father, Dell Fong.
 When Dell dies in an accident at the market he owns, Richard is left in the sole care of his mother, who is institutionalized shortly after.

 As an adolescent, Richard realizes that he has a gift for public speaking.
-Upon graduating high school in 1969, he visits Portland State University as a prospective student.
+Upon graduating high school in 1969, he visited Portland State University as a prospective student.
 Richard catches the attention of Dr. Ben Padrow, a football coach and head of the university's speech department, and recites a speech for him.
-Padrow harshly tells Richard that he needs to "live a full life" in order to gain perspective and hone his natural speaking skills.
-This inspires Richard to join the military, and he serves as a soldier on the battlefield in the Vietnam War.
+Padrow harshly tells Richard that he needs to "live a full life" to gain perspective and hone his natural speaking skills.
+This inspired Richard to join the military, and he served as a soldier on the battlefield in the Vietnam War.
 A close-proximity bombing causes Richard to lose the majority of his hearing, and he is left with permanent tinnitus.

 Richard returns to Portland, where he enrolls at the university.
 There, he befriends Mike Stolz, a mercurial alcoholic, and Art Honeyman, a high-IQ writer living with cerebral palsy.
 Richard and Art become close friends quickly.
 At a roller skating rink, Richard gets into a confrontation with Nikos, the boyfriend of a fellow university student, Christine, when Richard—using his ability to read lips—observes him insulting Art from a distance.
 Later, Richard sees Christine on the university campus, and responds to her rideshare advertisement for a trip to Seattle to attend a Jefferson Airplane concert.
 Richard spends the night at Christine's house and the two have sex.
 He is shocked upon finding that Christine is an open relationship with Nikos, but agrees to continue dating her.